Ashu-766/Data-Analytics--Customer-Segmentation/README.md

 - Becoming Loyal
 - Almost lost Customers

-As of the current state of the Automobile business the current distribution of customers segments is depicted below:
+The current distribution of customer segments in the automobile business is illustrated below:
 <img src="data%20visualization/Customer%20Segment%20Distribution.PNG" height="400" align="middle">

 ### 4. RFM Analysis: Scatter Plots
 #### Recency vs Monetary :
-The visualization shows that recent customers have purchased more products and generated relatively more revenue than the customers who visited a while ageo.<br>
+The visualization indicates that recent customers have made more purchases and generated more revenue compared to those who visited a while ago.<br>
 <img src="data%20visualization/Recency%20vs%20Monetary.PNG" height="400" align="middle"><br>

 #### Frequency vs Monetary :
-The visualization shows that customers belonging to Platinum/ Very Loyal/ Becoming Loyal Customer Segments have a greater frequency and generate greater monetary for the business<br>
+The visualization shows that customers in the Platinum, Very Loyal, and Becoming Loyal segments have higher frequency and generate greater revenue.<br>
 <img src="data%20visualization/Frequency%20vs%20Monetary.PNG" height="400" align="middle"><br>

 ## Datasets Used
-The datasets used include:
+The datasets utilized in this analysis include:
-- __Raw_data.xlsx__: This excel file dataset included the following sheets of data:
+- __Raw_data.xlsx__: This file contains the following sheets:
-  -  __Transactions_data.xlsx__: This dataset included the transactions data of the customers across all the different states in Australia.
+  -  __Transactions_data.xlsx__: Contains transaction data of customers across different states in Australia.
-  -  __NewCustomerList.xlsx__: This dataset included the new customers who visted the automobile bike company recently.
+  -  __NewCustomerList.xlsx__: Includes new customers who recently visited the automobile bike company.
-  -  __CustomerDemographic.xlsx__: This dataset included entire details of the Customer Demographics.
+  -  __CustomerDemographic.xlsx__: Provides comprehensive details of customer demographics.
-  -  __CustomerAddress.xlsx__: This dataset included the address of the Customers.
+  -  __CustomerAddress.xlsx__: Contains customer addresses.

 ## Tools and Technologies used
 The tools used in this project include:
-- __Python__ - This was needed to conduct <b>Data Quality Assessment</b> and also for <b>Data Cleaning processes</b>.
-With Python libraries <b>pandas, matplotlib, seaborn</b> exploratory data analysis of the datasets and to gain useful insights from the data was possible.
+- __Python__ - Utilized for data quality assessment and data cleaning.
+Libraries such as pandas, matplotlib, and seaborn were used for exploratory data analysis to derive insights.
-- __Tableau__ - This <b>Business Intelligence</b> tool was required to explore data and create charts, graphs, visualizations to come up with a <b>Sales Dashboard for Customer Segmenatation</b> for the automobile bike company.
-The Tableau Sales Dashboard can be found [here](https://public.tableau.com/profile/abhishek.chowdhury#!/vizhome/CustomerSegmentationDashboard_16175595616510/RFMDashboard)
+- __Tableau__ - This business intelligence tool was used to explore data, create charts, graphs, and visualizations, and develop a Sales Dashboard for Customer Segmentation.
+The Tableau Sales Dashboard can be found [here](https://public.tableau.com/views/SalesDashboard_17201045476280/RFMDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Built With